-- a) if access is allowed by global access checking (note: does not apply for user with the RESTRICTED attribute; does not apply to checks performed by RACROUTE REQUEST=FASTAUTH) - or, if a) is not true, - b) (in Labeled Security Mode) if the access is not denied by the mandatory access control - if a) did not grant access, and b) did not deny access, - c) if the resource is a tape or DASD data set and the and the high-level qualifier of the data set name is identical to the user ID - if c) did not grant access, - d) if the requested type of access is allowed by an access control list (ACL) entry for this particular user (note: does not apply to checks performed by RACROUTE REQUEST=FASTAUTH with the AUTHCHKS=CRITONLY option)

-if d) neither granted nor denied access then continue with e) Otherwise, if d) denied access, continue with h), e) if the requested type of access is allowed by an ACL entry for the group the user belongs to.
+- a) if access is allowed by global access checking (Note: does not apply for user with the RESTRICTED attribute; does not apply to checks performed by RACROUTE REQUEST=FASTAUTH) - or, if a) is not true, - b) (in Labeled Security Mode) if the access is not denied by the mandatory access control - if a) did not grant access, and b) did not deny access, - c) if the resource is a tape or DASD data set and the high-level qualifier of the data set name is identical to the user ID - if c) did not grant access, - d) if the requested type of access is allowed by an access control list (ACL) td for this particular user (Note: does not apply to checks performed by RACROUTE REQUEST=FASTAUTH with the AUTHCHKS=CRITONLY option) - if d) neither granted nor denied access then continue with e) Otherwise, if d) denied access, continue with h), - e) if the requested type of access is allowed by an ACL entry for the group the user belongs to.
 If list-of-groups processing is not in effect, this rule is evaluated only for the current connect group.
-Otherwise, this rule is evaluated for all groups to which the user is connected. (note: does not apply to checks performed by RACROUTE REQUEST=FASTAUTH with the AUTHCHKS=CRITONLY option)
+Otherwise, this rule is evaluated for all groups to which the user is connected.
+(Note: does not apply to checks performed by RACROUTE REQUEST=FASTAUTH with the AUTHCHKS=CRITONLY option)

-if no entries in e) granted access, and no entries in e) denied access, then continue with f).
-Otherwise, if at least one entry in e) denied access, then continue with h),
+Version: 7.02 Classification: Unclassified Page 62 of 216 © Copyright IBM Corp.
+2004, 2010 if no entries in e) granted access, and no entries in e) denied access, then continue with f).
+Otherwise, if at least one td in e) denied access, then continue with h),